Wondering what to pack for the 2015 Firefly Music Festival? Here is a look at logistics: getting ready, coping with traffic, etc.

 Once inside the festival gates, day-trippers and weekend campers alike will find it fairly easy to function without resorting to offsite excursions.
 Most areas are well marked, porta-potties and water bottel refill stations are plentiful, and attractions conveniently integrated into the flow from stage to stage.

-“It’s pretty well organized, that’s for sure,” said Karen Blakely, 24, of Waterbury, Conn., during a break in the action.
+“It’s pretty well organized, that’s for sure,” said Karen Blakely, 24, of Waterbury, Conn., during a break in the action at a recent Firefly.
 “No matter which stage you go to, you can get a good spot.”

 Getting around the Festival